paperlands/paperlands.github.io/_notes/beginnings.md

 The fundamental aspects of collaboration, exploration, and building together are universal in learning.

-Whether it’s chidlbren playing and learning through building and sharing ideas, or seasoned software developers working on projects together, the core principles of engagement, collaboration, and learning through doing are the same.
+Whether it’s children playing and learning through building and sharing ideas, or seasoned software developers working on projects together, the core principles of engagement, collaboration, and learning through doing are the same.

 The colloborative, cooperative and competitive behavior is what drives and brings momentum in learning to everything from sports to music.